inxware/inxware-dev-tools/README.md

 ### Bug

+[II-82](https://inxiot.atlassian.net/browse/II-82) Fill in the details for the Application Server doc \(System/Remote/Application Server\)

 [II-277](https://inxiot.atlassian.net/browse/II-277) Tags are sometimes created in a wrong position, which gets corrected when FBs are moved

 [II-331](https://inxiot.atlassian.net/browse/II-331) The EHS is unable to get the IP Address of WiFi network devices